McCaul to Hold Hearing on Administration’s Narrative on al Qaeda

 WASHINGTON, D.C. – Next Wednesday, the House Homeland Security Committee will hold a hearing to examine the spread of al Qaeda abroad, the Administration’s narrative on the dynamics of this threat, and the impact on homeland security efforts.
 The hearing will discuss how the expansion of Islamist extremism and the diversification of terrorist groups affects our security, as well as the Administration’s counterterrorism rhetoric and policies.

 A False Narrative Endangers the Homeland

 - Honorable Joe Lieberman, former Connecticut Senator

 Chairman Michael McCaul (R-Texas) on the hearing: “The President’s narrative fails to reflect the reality that al Qaeda is not on the run, but is in fact growing in strength at an alarming rate across the Middle East and Northern Africa.
-Recently, major fighting in both Ramadi and Fallujah saw al Qaeda-linked groups gain territory in cities where U.S. soldiers recently suppressed violent insurgents.
+As of last week, major fighting in both Ramadi and Fallujah saw al Qaeda-linked groups gain territory in cities where U.S. soldiers recently suppressed violent insurgents.
 The civil war in Syria is attracting jihadists and the fighting is spilling over into neighboring countries while extremism engulfs entire regions in Libya and Somalia.